Pashah/trainings/README.md

 3h Added angular skeleton and added first pages

 22.8
 9h Started authentication and looking at passport, stylings to pages and forms, working header.
 Added new pages: categories, moves also linked there to trainings and made viewing existing possible.
+Testing different kinds of layouts with forms and bootstrap.